The Ultimate Bike Adventure Van The Vansmith

 • Final adjustments and improvements

-• Shakedown trips and modifications
+• Shakedown trips and changes

 Factors That Affect DIY Timeline